satellite-image-deep-learning/techniques/README.md

 * Time series weather data for several US cities -> https://www.kaggle.com/selfishgene/historical-hourly-weather-data

 # Online computing resources
 Generally a GPU is required for DL, and this section lists Jupyter environments with GPU available.
-TLDR: Colab for free computing with GPU, all others have strings attached.
+There is a good overview of online Jupyter envs [on the fast.at site](https://course-v3.fast.ai/index.html).

 ### Google Colab
 * Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time.
 Note that the GPU may be shared with other users, so if you aren't getting good performance try reloading.